bbauska/Coursera-Bootstrap/readme.md

 We will see the result in a short while when we at the resulting web page.

-Now, to the div inside this header, I\'m going to apply the class as container, so that whatever is inside the content will be now constrained by the container width there.
+Now, to the div inside this header, I&apos;m going to apply the class as container, so that whatever is inside the content will be now constrained by the container width there.

-Similarly, moving down to the footer here, in the footer also, the first div inside the footer, I\'m going to apply the class as container.
+Similarly, moving down to the footer here, in the footer also, the first div inside the footer, I&apos;m going to apply the class as container.

-And the div inside there, I\'m going to apply the class as row there, to the div inside there.
+And the div inside there, I&apos;m going to apply the class as row there, to the div inside there.

 This div will take us all the way to this particular div here.
 And then the next div also that is right below that, I will apply the class as row.

-Now my footer contains two rows here, we\'ll style the content using column, classes in a short while.
+Now my footer contains two rows here, we&apos;ll style the content using column, classes in a short while.

 Going to the header also, I will apply the row class to the second div inside the container div here.
-So this div which matches I\'ve got this, will be one single row in the header.
+So this div which matches I&apos;ve got this, will be one single row in the header.

-Let\'s take a look at our resulting web page.
+Let&apos;s take a look at our resulting web page.

 Going to our web page, you can now see that the header content is now set apart from the rest inside this grey box on top here.